imedu-vr/hubs-docs/azure_hubs_ce_installation.md

 You can set it up via the Azure portal, as follows:
 <https://learn.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal?tabs=azure-cli>

-### Give our Kubernetes cluster rights to pull from the registry
+### Give our Kubernetes cluster rights to pull from the registry and create a secret

+To let our cluster pull from the registry we need to give our cluster access to the registry, and create an image pull secret to use during deployment (see <https://learn.microsoft.com/en-us/azure/container-registry/container-registry-auth-kubernetes>)

+**Give cluster access to our registry**
 Here we can leverage the managed identity that is automatically created for the Kubernetes cluster (as it is for every Azure entity).

 1) Go to Access Control (IAM) in the Azure Container Registry